Outpatient Rehab in Lancaster, CA

-Those who need a drug and alcohol rehab program but are unable to enter our residential treatment program because of certain constraints may be suitable for our outpatient addiction rehab.
-California residents living in the Lancaster area are perfect for our outpatient addiction rehab.
+Those who need a drug and alcohol rehab program but are unable to enter our residential treatment program because of certain constraints may be suitable for our outpatient rehab program, perfect for California residents living in the Lancaster area.
 Additionally, those who have completed residential treatment and choose to continue their recovery with us can do so in our outpatient program.

 During our outpatient rehab program, Lancaster clients are able to receive treatment 6 hours a day, five to seven days a week.
 Clients are educated about addiction, engage in therapeutic processes, and form connections with other outpatient clients.
 An important part of the healing process begins when people come together and can relate to each other’s stories.
 They feel less alone, shameful, and guilty.
 We teach our clients that addiction is a disease, not a failure of moral choice.